Hosted by site sponsor WebMate.

 The "2021 M1" and "2023 M3" iMac models are practically impossible to tell apart without specific identification details.
 As the site has done for more than two decades now, EveryMac.com has hand documented these identifiers from the hardware itself.

 Model Numbers commonly are shared by multiple models and are not ideal for long-term identification, accordingly.
-However, it turns out that the Model Numbers for the "2021 M1" iMac models are unique.
-At the moment, the Model Numbers are unique for the "2023 M3" iMac models, as well, although it is possible that these identifiers will be shared by later models.
+However, the Model Numbers for the "2021 M1" iMac and "2023 M3" iMac models actually are unique.

 These identifiers for all of these iMac models are as follows: